telerik/ajax-docs/api/server/Telerik.Web.UI/GridClientSelectColumn.md

 `System.String`

-###  SetupFilterControls
+###  GetCurrentFilterValueFromControl

-Instantiates the filter controls (text-box, image.) in the cell given
+Gets the value of the Text property of a textbox control found in the cell, used to set the value of the CurrentFilterValue property.

 #### Parameters